-- An Aranmore hat or cap is to be worn whenever students are engaged in activities outdoors for extended periods of time during Terms 1 and 4. - An Aranmore school bag is a compulsory part of the College sports bag or travel bag.
+- An Aranmore hat or cap is to be worn whenever students are engaged in activities outdoors for extended periods of time during Terms 1 and 4. - An Aranmore school bag is a compulsory part of the College uniform.
+There are several styles of bag: satchel, backpack, sports bag or travel bag.